Quick Answer from Google Search Central

 - Quality, not origin, determines ranking.
 Google's ranking systems "aim to reward original, high-quality content that demonstrates qualities of what we call E-E-A-T." The method of creation is not a ranking signal.
 A human-written article that lacks expertise will underperform a well-researched AI-assisted piece that demonstrates genuine subject matter authority.

 - AI content used for manipulation is spam.
-The disqualifying condition is intent: producing AI content primarily to inflate rankings rather than to serve users.
-The practical test Google describes: "Who would be disappointed if this content did not exist?"
-If the honest answer is "no one," the content fails the test.
+The disqualifying condition is intent and value: producing automated content primarily to inflate rankings rather than to help users.

-- Scaled content abuse is prohibited regardless of individual page quality.
-Producing large volumes of pages on every possible keyword variation — even if individually passable — now violates spam policies when the evident purpose is ranking manipulation rather than genuine user value at scale.
+- Scaled content abuse is prohibited.
+Producing large volumes of low-value pages on keyword variations can violate spam policies when the evident purpose is ranking manipulation rather than genuine user value.

 Understanding E-E-A-T and Why It Matters for AI Content